-- You may want to offer supporters the option to fundraise for your organization, as part of your holiday or annual campaign.
-Peer-to-peer fundraising is a nice option to create an even greater impact and lessens the financial burden on your donors.
+- You may want to offer supporters the option to fundraise for your organization as part of your holiday or annual campaign.
+Peer-to-peer fundraising is a nice option to create an even greater impact and lessen the financial burden on your donors.
 Setting up a crowdfunding website makes it easy for your supporters to create a personal fundraising page and solicit donations on your organization or charity’s behalf.

 - Don’t forget to make a strong ask and provide easy ways for the donor to give.
 Creating suggested donation amounts with a tangible result or impact is a good idea to guide donors in the right direction.

 - Thank the addressee for the time spent reading your appeal letter and past support.
 Tell them how much you appreciate them and how you need their support now to continue with your mission.

 - Consider planning an easy event as part of your year-end and holiday fundraising efforts.
 This can be an Open House at your offices or an evening wine tasting.
 Invite donors to come and connect with your organization during the season.

 - Wrap up by wishing them a great holiday season and including your contact details in case they have questions or need additional information.

 Don’t forget the all-important thank-you letter, which should be sent out to everyone who donated to your year-end campaign.
 This is not an auto-generated receipt but a heart-felt thank-you sharing totals raised and goals moving forward.
 This will only help you be more efficient in your future fundraising efforts and end-of-year donation requests next year.